-- a. remain accessible during their work schedule; - b. check in with their supervisor to discuss status and open issues; - c. be available for teleconferences, scheduled on an as-needed basis; - d. be willing to report to work in person upon the request of the Department head;

-e. request supervisor approval in advance of working any overtime hours (if employee is nonexempt);

-f. request supervisor approval to use vacation, sick, or other leave in the same manner as when working at employee's regular work location;

-g. be logged on via Microsoft Teams or any future utilized computer platform during their work day.
-Remote workers will be expected to be available throughout the work day and must be able to promptly return any messages that are left for them; and h. be bound to all the same County and personnel policies as employees working in person.
+- a. remain accessible during their work schedule; - b. check in with their supervisor to discuss status and open issues; - c. be available for teleconferences, scheduled on an as-needed basis; - d. be available to come into the office if a business need arises; be willing to report to work in person upon the request of the Department Head; - e. request supervisor approval in advance of working any overtime hours (if employee is nonexempt); and - f. request supervisor approval to use vacation, sick, or other leave in the same manner as when working at employee's regular work location; - g. be logged on via Microsoft Teams or any future utilized computer platform during their work day.
+Remote workers will be expected to be available throughout the work day and must be able to promptly return any messages that are left for them; and - h. be bound to all the same County and personnel policies as employees working in person.